 No matter what type of insomnia you have, no matter what purpose; the number one best way to get through insomnia is to get down to why it’s happening in the first place and to do things to help that problem, but knowing which type of insomnia that you have can make a world of a difference in finding that root cause and actually treating insomnia.
 This awareness will save you years of trying various methods.
 After you and your doctor can identify the root cause of your insomnia, you can start the healing process.

-Stay tuned for my next post: Ex- Insomniac’s Guide To A Good Night’s Sleep.
+Check out my Ex- Insomniac’s Guide To A Good Night’s Sleep.
 Sticking with the Insomnia theme, I’m going to share the secret that healed my insomnia WITHOUT sleeping pills!